-The Companies forecast that NYSEG's available incentives budget may be completely reserved by mid December 2010, and the RG&E incentives budget may be completely reserved by mid February 2011.
-The programs will be closed to new reservations on the dates that all funds are reserved in the system, but customers will have the opportunity to enter reservations after the closure dates, with notification that these post-closure reservations are not guaranteed rebates, and may be honored on a first reserved, first paid basis if any previously reserved funds go unclaimed after 60 days.
+The NYSEG incentives budget was completely reserved by November 29 2010, and the RG&E incentives budget is forecasted to be completely reserved by May 2011.
+Therefore, the NYSEG program was closed on November 29, 2010 and the RG&E program will be closed on the date that all funds are reserved in the system.
+NYSEG customers had the opportunity to enter reservations after the November 29, 2010 closure date, until December 31, 2010.
+Customers entering reservations after the closure date have been notified that these post-closure reservations are not guaranteed rebates and may be honored on a first reserved, first paid basis if any previously reserved funds go unclaimed after 60 days.
+In addition, if more reserved funds go unclaimed than previously expected, the Companies plan to re-open the NYSEG rebate reservation system.